 Leslie B. Zeman

 The features of cells and tissues in light microscopy will be correlated to physiologic function at the molecular, organelle, cellular, tissue and organ level.
 Tissues of plants and vertebrate animals will be emphasized, but a small number of invertebrate animals and protists will also be considered.
+Please select either Biology 360 or Biology 403, as there is considerable overlap between these two classes.

 Student learning goals